maciejs20/node-red-contrib-rainbird/README.md

 * **LNK2 PIN**: This is the code you set up in the Rainbird mobile app when configuring the LNK2.
 * **LNK2 IP**: This is the local IP address assigned by your router.

-This package uses modified protocol code of [node-rainbird](https://github.com/bbreukelen/node-rainbird) to communicate with Rainbird controllers.

 ### Available Nodes: